 Dow is committed to building a skills-valued and continuous learning culture that results in a more engaged, agile and future-ready workforce to drive business success.
 Additionally, Dow has long invested in equitable education through direct partnerships with reputable educational institutions worldwide.
-As a materials science company, Dow embraces the importance and value of investing in science, technology, engineering and math (STEM) education and diversity.
+As a materials science company, Dow embraces the importance and value of investing in STEM education and diversity.
 These partnerships are a commitment to uplift Dow's neighboring communities economically and socially.

-Reference Disclosure GRI 2-30 Collective bargaining agreements GRI 401-2 2 Benefits provided to full-time employees that are not provided to temporary or part-time employees GRI 401-1 Average hours of training per year per employee GRI 404-2 GRI 404-2 Programs for upgrading employee skills and transition assistance programs
+Reference Disclosure GRI 2-30 Collective bargaining agreements GRI 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees GRI 404-1 Average hours of training per year per employee GRI 404-2 Programs for upgrading employee skills and transition assistance programs